postkevone/l4t-config/README.md

 # l4t-config
-My configuration for L4T Ubuntu Jammy 22.04 LTS
+My configuration for L4T Ubuntu Bionic and Jammy

 ## Update the build